📌 Update — April 20, 2026

 Large projects can take months, not weeks, once remediation starts, especially with legacy systems and third-party integrations.

-Some agencies still plan to "start next year."
-Still, large entities now have less than two years to complete an ADA Title II website accessibility audit, fix barriers, test, and confirm compliance.
-Remediation alone can take 12–18 months when you're dealing with hundreds of pages, legacy CMS platforms, untagged PDFs, or multiple vendor-managed systems.
+Some agencies plan to "start next year."
+Even with the extension to April 2027, large entities now have roughly 12 months to complete an accessibility audit, fix barriers, test, and confirm compliance.
+Remediation alone can take 12–18 months when you're dealing with hundreds of pages, legacy CMS platforms, untagged PDFs, or multiple vendor-managed systems — which means the math doesn't work if you delay.

 How to avoid it: